pieroproietti/penguins-eggs/README.md

 are able to open a terminal, you can use it.

 # That Distro you can use
-Eggs in born using Debian 9 and Debian 10, I test it on Debian Buster and Linux Mind Debian Edition (LMDE4).
-You can try it on others distros and give the feedback.
+Eggs is born using Debian 9 and Debian 10, I test it on Debian Buster and Linux Mind Debian Edition (LMDE4).
+You can try it on others distros and give a feedback.

+Same iso images complete with eggs are loaded in the sourceforge page of the project.

 # Install penguins-eggs